🏦 Finance Calculator

 Frequently asked questions

-You can reduce EMI by: (1) making a larger down payment to reduce principal, (2) negotiating a lower interest rate with your bank, (3) extending the tenure (this reduces EMI but increases total interest), or (4) making part-prepayments to reduce the outstanding balance.
+You can reduce EMI by: (1) making a larger down payment to reduce principal, (2) negotiating a lower interest rate with your bank (a 0.5% rate cut can save lakhs), (3) extending the tenure (this reduces EMI but increases total interest), or (4) making part-prepayments to reduce the outstanding balance — even one extra payment per year can shorten the loan by 3‑5 years.

 🔗 Related tools